Coronavirus (COVID-19): Rules for Nursing Homes

-Visits may take place in the resident's room, a specially designated "clean" room, or a designated outdoor area, including compassionate care and ESP visits.
+Visits can take place in the resident's room, a specially designated "clean" room, or a designated outdoor area.
+This is also true for compassionate care visits.

 Follow guidance for outdoor visitation.

-Visitors must follow precautionary measures.
+Visitors must follow safety measures.
 These include, but are not limited to, wearing personal protective equipment such as facemasks and social distancing.

 Visitors must sign into a visitor's log.

 Owners and operators must keep the visitor's log for 30 days.

 Residents may eat in the same room with social distancing.
 Facilities should think about additional limitations based on status of COVID-19 infections in the facility.

 Group activities may take place for residents who have fully recovered from COVID- 19, and for those not in isolation for observation, or with suspected or confirmed COVID-19 status.